raphaellueckl/inschpektor/readme.md

 - Go further down the PWA road and make the app more "native like"
 - Make everything more stable
-- Overhaul this overly fancy UI :)

 ### Known Issues

 - Vague responses: You do an action, then a spinner appears, but the action is not yet fulfilled, or changes you do are shortly dropped and reappear later.
-That is a hug flaw in UX that I will pay attention to soon.
+That is a huge flaw in UX that I will pay attention to soon.
 - A lot fo database operations currently do not come with error handling.
-If you ever see a 'Could not proxy...' error, that is because of this fact.
+If you ever see a 'Could not proxy...' error, that is because of this fact and only a restart of inschpektor can fix this problem.

 ---